dashohoxha/killercoda-scenarios/linux-cli/basics/step4.md

    This file contains the accounts of the system.

-   The file on `/etc` are usually configuration files, and almost all of them are text files (readable and writable by humans).
+   The files on `/etc` are usually configuration files, and almost all of them are text files (readable and writable by humans).

 5. In contrast, the files on `/bin` are programs or commands and they